ajeetraina/sensor-analytics-tensorrt-llm/README.md

 <img width="1165" alt="image" src="https://github.com/user-attachments/assets/eb9f676b-d05c-4e75-b2e0-9705cb4a9abd" />

+- Data Collection - Shows how data flows from the BME680 sensor (or simulation) to the sensorloader_trt.py component
+- Model Training - Illustrates the complete model building pipeline from data generation through training to TensorRT engine creation
+- Data Filtering - Displays both the primary TensorRT-based filtering method and statistical fallback method, plus contextual enrichment
+- Neo4j Integration - Shows how filtered data is stored in Neo4j as nodes and relationships

+## How it works?

+This diagram provides a comprehensive visualization of your sensor analytics project architecture.
+Here's what it shows:

+1. Data Collection:

+- The BME680 sensor provides raw environmental readings
+- The sensorloader_trt.py script collects this data
+- A simulation mode serves as a fallback when physical sensors aren't available

+## Model Training:

+- The build_sensor_model.py script either uses synthetic or historical data
+- It trains a feed-forward neural network for filtering and anomaly detection
+- The trained model is exported to ONNX format and compiled into a TensorRT engine

+## Data Filtering:

+- sensor_filter.py implements two filtering approaches:
+- TensorRT model-based filtering (primary method)
+- Statistical z-score based filtering (fallback method)

+The filtering process adds contextual information and derived metrics

+## Neo4j Integration:

+- Filtered sensor data is stored as nodes in Neo4j
+- Time-based and pattern relationships connect these nodes
+- The database is queried by your AI assistant and visualized in Grafana

+The flow of data is clearly shown with arrows, and the diagram highlights both the main processing path and fallback methods in case of component failure.
+This architecture demonstrates how you've built a robust system for sensor data processing with intelligent filtering using TensorRT.

 ## Features

 - **Intelligent filtering** using TensorRT LLM to detect and correct anomalous sensor readings